 St. John's undergraduates may apply during the senior year or during the junior year in combination with the 3+3 joint degree program (detailed below).
-Letters of recommendation should be sent directly to St. John’s Law.
+Letters of recommendation may be sent to the LSAC Credential Assembly Service or may be sent directly to St. John’s Law.

 For additional information, please contact the Admissions Office at [email protected] or 718-990-6474.

-Combined St. John's University undergraduate (B.A., B.S.) and St. John's Law degree programs are offered by three divisions at St. John's University — St. John’s College of Liberal Arts and Sciences, the College of Professional Studies and the Peter J. Tobin College of Business.
+Combined undergraduate (B.A., B.S.) and St. John's Law degree programs "3+3" are offered by three divisions at St. John's University — St. John’s College of Liberal Arts and Sciences, the College of Professional Studies and the Peter J. Tobin College of Business.
+In addition, the Law School has programs with Niagara University and Manhattan College.

 The program allows you to complete an undergraduate and law degree in six years.